bpanel-org/bpanel-docs/docs/guide-node-info.md

 ```
 // webapp/config/appConfig.js
 import * as nodeView from 'node-view';
 // any other imports you have
+...
 export default {
   plugins: [nodeView]
   ...
 }
 ```

-You'll want to make sure you're running `npm run watch:dev`in bPanel to make sure it watches for changes.
+You'll want to make sure you're running `npm run watch:dev` in bPanel to make sure it watches for changes.
 Each time you make a change to your plugin and build with `npm run babel`, webpack will pick up the change.

 ## 3) Add navigation
 Right now if you go to bPanel in your browser you still won't see anything.
 But that's because we haven't built out any view components or navigation.